appgate/terraform-provider-appgatesdp/website/docs/r/criteria_script.markdown

 # appgate_criteria_script

-Create a new Criteria Script..
+Create a new Criteria Script.

 ## Example Usage